-We love our Vintage Occasion tea rooms as they supply kitchen scraps for the many household chickens that are part of the Dirty Janes community.
+We love ‘Your Vintage Occasion’ tea rooms as they supply kitchen scraps for the many household chickens that are part of the Dirty Janes community.

 Solar panels are installed on the roof of Dirty Janes, Bowral so we can generate all the power we need every day.

-Once our new warehouse is built in 2019, it will also be solar powered and water efficient, with rainwater filling a vast underground tank to be then used for all our water needs.
+Once our new warehouse is built later in 2021, it will also be solar powered and water efficient, with rainwater filling a vast underground tank to be then used for all our water needs.

 We’ve partnered with;

 - The Hamlin Fistula Foundation since 2009 selling their range of products to raise money for vital work in midwifery in Ethiopia

 - Low Carbon Living Southern Highlands to reduce our carbon footprint in our local community